 10. Live in Care vs 24 hour Care

 Live in Care versus 24 hour care – which in home aged care service is the best solution for you?
-The terms live in care and 24 hour care are often used as if they are the same or interchangeable in home care services.
-They are not the same aged care solution and they are not interchangeable terms.
+The terms live in care and 24 hour care are often used as if they are the same or interchangeable in home aged care services.
+They are NOT the same aged care solution and they are NOT interchangeable terms.
 They are very different in home care services.

 Recently (2018) one company claimed “over a decade ago we pioneered 24 hour at home care”.
-Pioneered 24 hour care a mere decade or over ago.
-You can tell their claim to have pioneered 24 hour care is blatantly false given Daughterly Care and other private in home care providers have provided both 24 hour care and Live in Care for over two decades, that’s right we have over 21 years’ experience – double the experience the “pioneer” claims.
+Pioneered 24 hour care a mere decade ago?!
+You can tell their claim to have pioneered 24 hour care is blatantly false given Daughterly Care and other private in home care providers have provided both 24 hour care and Live in Care for over two decades.
+That’s right Daughterly Care has over 21 years’ experience – double the experience the “pioneer” claims.

-With double the experience providing 24 hour care and live in care, Daughterly Care knows better than any other in home care Approved Provider for Home Care Packages how both 24 hour care and live in care services work; their cost difference and their respective advantages and disadvantages.
+With double the experience providing 24 hour care and 24 hour live in care, Daughterly Care knows better than any other in home care Approved Provider how both 24 hour care and live in care services work; their cost difference and their respective advantages and disadvantages.

 Daughterly Care has provided over 2.8+ million hours of Live in Care over the last 21 years, which means we are the experts in Live in Care